Top Moving Hacks for a Smoother and Cheaper Move

 Keep Clothes on Hangers or in Drawers

 Don’t spend time taking your clothes off hangers or out of the drawers.
 Instead, use trash bags to protect your hanging clothes during the move.
-If you use a professional moving company, they might even provide you with a few wardrobe boxes for free so you can put your hanging clothes in those boxes instead of a trash bag.
+If you hire a professional moving company, they might even provide you with a few wardrobe boxes for free so you can put your hanging clothes in those boxes instead of a trash bag.
 Either way, the trick is to keep your clothes exactly how they are.
 After all, do you really want to spend a bunch of time re-hanging all your clothes?
 When you keep your clothes on the hanger, all you will have to do is hang it up in the new closet and remove the trash bags.

 Before you decide to wrap up your dresser with plastic wrap, make sure to ask the moving company if they require you to remove the drawers or if wrapping it up securely is enough.
-Some might companies will even wrap all your furniture as part of the moving service to ensure nothing falls out of place.
+Some companies will even wrap all your furniture as part of the moving service to ensure nothing falls out of place.

 Pack Your Daily Necessities Separately

-Unpacking can be just as grueling as packing, if not more so since you’ll need to find a new home for all the items you brought with you.
+Unpacking can be just as grueling as packing, if not more so, since you’ll need to find a new home for all the items you brought with you.
 Chances are you probably won’t finish unpacking everything for a few days, though some people have been known to put off fully unpacking for weeks if not months!
 While we don’t suggest waiting that long to unpack everything, it’s still a good idea to have an essentials bag or suitcase for at least the first few days.
-After all, you don’t want to spend the first few days digging through boxes finding what you need!
+After all, you don’t want to spend the first few days digging through boxes, finding what you need!

 What you pack should be similar to what you would bring on an overnight trip.
 This includes:

-• A change of clothes for a few days including socks and underwear
+• A change of clothes for a few days, including socks and underwear

 • Toiletries